An adult California condor stands about 4 feet tall.

 Condors are a type of vulture.
 They feed on carrion—animals that have died.

-With its huge wings, a flying condor is quite a sight in the sky!
+penguin With its huge wings, a flying condor is quite a sight in the sky!
 Some Native American tribes have stories about how its flapping wings make thunder.
-That's how these vultures got the nickname "thunderbird." vulture
+That's how these vultures got the nickname "thunderbird."

 Most birds have feathered heads, but not condors!
 Although their bald head looks strange to us, it helps them stay healthy.
 A feeding condor reaches deep into a dead animal—think of all the mess that makes on their head.
 They can't groom the top of their head, so feathers there would stay gunked up.
 Instead, the sun dries the debris until it flakes off, leaving a clean head.

 By eating animals that have died, condors help to keep disease under control in their habitat.
 They have very strong stomachs that are not affected by the bacteria in rotting meat.
 They mostly eat large animals like deer, cattle, and sheep, but they also eat dead rabbits, rodents, and fish.
 They don't eat every day—sometimes they go two to three days between meals.